Jimmy Tatro

 James Richard Tatro is an American actor, comedian, writer and YouTube personality.
-He is the creator and star of the YouTube channel LifeAccordingToJimmy, which has more than 3.4 million subscribers and over 713 million video views.
+He is the creator and star of the YouTube channel LifeAccordingToJimmy, which has more than 3.4 million subscribers and over 728 million video views.
 Tatro writes, produces and directs each of his video sketches with his friend, Christian A. Pierce.

-Tatro has appeared in Grown Ups 2, 22 Jump Street, Blue Mountain State: The Rise of Thadland, and Stuber, as well as the music video for the Lil Dicky song "Freaky Friday".
-He also starred in the first season of the true-crime mockumentary American Vandal, as Dylan Maxwell which garnered him critical acclaim and a Critics Choice Award nomination.
-Since 2021, Tatro has had a main role as Connor on the ABC sitcom Home Economics.
+Tatro has appeared in Grown Ups 2, 22 Jump Street, Blue Mountain State: The Rise of Thadland, Boo!
+A Madea Halloween, and Stuber, as well as the music video for the Lil Dicky song "Freaky Friday".
+He also starred in the first season of the true-crime mockumentary American Vandal as Dylan Maxwell, which garnered him critical acclaim and a Critics Choice Award nomination.
+From 2021 to 2023, Tatro had a main role as Connor on the ABC sitcom Home Economics.

 Early life

 Tatro attended Notre Dame High School in Sherman Oaks, California.
 He started making comical videos with friends in high school, and then continued to do so at the University of Arizona.
-He dropped out of school his junior year.
+He dropped out of college his junior year.
 While at Arizona he was a member of the Pi Kappa Phi fraternity.